shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-02-WritingATheme.md

 Success!
 ```

 Since the Restaurants extension is already installed, so is your theme.
 However, it's not applied yet.
 Navigate to the `Styles` tab.
-Currently, the selected theme is `Rubicon`, clearly no match for your gorgeous new theme, so lets fix that.
+Currently, the selected theme is `Rubicon`, clearly no match for your gorgeous new theme, so let's fix that.
 Click on the `Change theme` button.
 Here you can find every installed theme.
 Yours is also there!
 Select it and you'll see the showcase you set up for it earlier.

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/settings-theme/style-tab-themes-theme-change_theme-theme_showcase.png'/>